 Do You Have to Peel Carrots for the Grill?

 You do not have to peel the carrots.
 I always clean and peel the carrots before cooking.
 I think they look pretty if you do.
+If I use baby carrots, those are usually already cleaned and ready to eat, so I usually just toss those right into my foil pack.

 More Foil Packet Recipes